fractal/react-typewriter-effect/README.md

 ### For a multiiple text display

-Set the muultiText props to an array of strings which are displayed sequentially
+Set the multiText props to an array of strings which are displayed sequentially

 ```
 import TypeWriterEffect from 'react-typewriter-effect';